mickvangelderen/dizzydata-api-client/config/readme.md

-# Config folder for testing
+To run the test suite, put your dizzydata username and password in a config file as illustrated below.

-To run the test suite, put your username and password in a config file like the one below
+`config/development-config.js`:

 ```javascript
 module.exports = {